googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 | FWORD | yMax | Maximum y of bounding box.
 For variation, use varIndexBase + 3. |
 | uint32 | varIndexBase | Base index into DeltaSetIndexMap. |

-Variable vs static BBox is selected on a per-glyph basis.
+A variable or static BBox table is selected on a per-glyph basis.
 For variable data, a base/sequence scheme is used to index into variation mapping data.
 See 5.7.11.4 for details.

 The paint table referenced by the BaseGlyphPaintRecord is the root of the graph